The choice of NPPL and LAPL

 Initially, only ATOs (Approved Training Organisations – note the big capital letters) had been allowed to train directly for the LAPL.
 Their LAPL training course must itself also be approved by the national CAA.
 In October 2014, EASA announced it had decided to relax this requirement and allow any flying school already instructing PPLs to teach for the LAPL too.
 The UK CAA confirmed this took effect in the UK from 8 April 2015.

-The conversion route from a microlight licence NPPL(M) to NPPL(SSEA) and then LAPL is no longer available (unless you’ve already got the NPPL(SSEA).
-Microlight hours aren’t recognised towards a LAPL or PPL course so you’ll have to take all the exams, fly for 30 hours of instruction and take the LAPL skill test.
+The conversion route from a microlight licence NPPL(M) to NPPL(SSEA) and then LAPL is no longer available (unless your NPPL(SSEA) was issued before April 2018).
+Microlight hours aren’t recognised towards a LAPL or PPL course so you’ll have to sit all the exams, fly for 30 hours of instruction and take the LAPL skill test.

 Apart from having a current medical certificate or personal medical declaration, there is a rolling currency requirement:

 Within the previous 24 months of any solo flight:

 - To have flown 12 hours as PIC AND

 - To have made 12 take-offs and landings AND

 - 1 hour dual instruction with an FI or CRI